Stuart Scott’s emotional ESPYs speech | Best of Stuart Scott

 Aka VincentDa & RedApples fka Expiredpineapples.
 My alter-ego is a digital-marketing guy in Houston.
 Won editing awards & created obsolete flash websites that have been featured in mags like Sports Illustrated.
 Studied film & women at FSU during the golden age of hip-hop.
 Collects records, laserdiscs, sports memorabilia & toys.
 Father of 2 daughters that are more athletic and popular on YouTube.

 Follow @David Astramskas

 When most people see Stuart Scott on TV now — hosting SportsCenter or Monday Night Football or the NBA Finals — they think they are just looking at one of the hardest working guys in the sports world.
-That’s true, but they are also looking at one of the strongest and most inspirational too.
+That’s true.
+But they are also looking at one of the strongest and most inspirational humans too.

 “The best thing I’ve ever done, the best thing I will ever do is be a dad to Taelor and Sydni.
 I can’t ever give up because I can’t leave my daughters.
 I love you girls more than I will ever be able to express.
 You are my heartbeat.
 I am standing on this stage tonight because of you.”

 I’ve been watching Stuart Scott for 21 years now and never spent more than a few seconds thinking about it.
 After watching him on that stage, I spent the following 20 minutes thinking about everything I’ve done in the past 21 years – from my days in Florida to my current days with my two daughters.